JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 ### Native

-Unfortunately, there is no third-party implementation available for all Kotlin/Native targets, so you need to write it yourself.
+Unfortunately, there is no third-party implementation available for all Kotlin/Native targets, so you need to write it yourself:

 1. In `nativeMain/kotlin`, create a new `org.jetbrains.base64` directory.
 2. Create the `Base64.kt` file in the new directory.